Downing Street Director of Communications: In popular culture

 In television series The Thick of It, the Downing Street director of communications was portrayed by actor Peter Capaldi playing the now infamous Malcolm Tucker.
 Former special advisors (spads) and civil servants were called upon to make the series as close-to-reality as possible.
 In 2009, Capaldi stated "Malcolm Tucker is Alastair Campbell.
 But Mandelson is there, too."
+He has also stated Harvey Weinstein as an influence.